 When Should I Pull Film?

 Pull film is best when you wish to reduce contrast or expose the film to more light.
 It will bring out details in shadows that may be otherwise hard to see.
-This is commonly used when inside a darker house, in a shaded area, or shooting old or expired color film (see this guide I wroteOpens in a new tab. about how to shoot old or expired color film).
+This is commonly used when inside a darker house, in a shaded area, or shooting old or expired color film (see this guide I wrote about how to shoot old or expired color film).

 This method also adds some effects that many enjoy which are tending to mute colors and flatten the image.
 This is best if you want less contrast and to bring out detail in darker areas.